 - Scalding due to water issues in the hotel bathroom

 - Burn injuries suffered in a hotel fire

-Any of these injuries will not only ruin your vacation, but land you in the hospital as well.
+Any of these injuries will not only ruin your vacation, but they could land you in the hospital as well.
+As previously mentioned, a trip to the hospital could cost you thousands of dollars.
 The hotel owner should be held responsible for any medical bills that result from a premises liability injury.

 Your Fort Walton Beach personal injury attorney will file a claim against the hotel.
 Their insurance company will review the claim and either pay your claim or deny it.
 If the claim is denied, your lawyer will try to negotiate a settlement.
 If this doesn’t work, they’ll file a lawsuit on your behalf.